 The server tag is the unique identifier of the server, used to associate the configuration elements in the database with the particular server instance.
 The returned server description is specified by the user when setting the server information.

 21.106 remote-server6-get-all

 This command fetches information about all DHCPv6 servers specified by the user.

-Supported by: kea-dhcp6 Availability: 1.6.0 (cb_cmds hook library) Description and examples: see remote-server6-get-all command Command syntax:
+Description and examples: see remote-server6-get-all command